Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 Review and reflect on your notes and identify the tension that is likely to energise the research unifying focus for your research.
 1) Write notes in response to the contrasts identified in the pairs of questions
+	- Making essential values viable through the existential means of markets, science and technology.
 	- Technical vs Societal
+	- Outer vs inner world interface
+	- Viable vs vital
+	- Machine vs Environment
+	- Knowlege vs Understanding
-	-
+	- Truth and Justice
-2) Summarise them into one pair that feels like the impetus to make this a research field.
+3) Summarise them into one pair that feels like the impetus to make this a research field.
+	- Fit and function
-3) Headline the pair in the Dyad Diagram.
+4) Headline the pair in the Dyad Diagram.
+	- Adaptive commons
+	- Augmenting reality

 ---